emberjs/guides/source/localizable/tutorial/simple-component.md

 Clicking the anchor element will send the action to the component.
 Ember will then go into the `actions` hash and call the `toggleImageSize` function.

+An "actions hash" is an object in the component that contains functions.
+These functions are called when various UI actions occur, stemming mostly from user interaction such as a click event.

 Let's create the `toggleImageSize` function and toggle the `isWide` property on our component:

 ```app/components/rental-listing.js{+5,+6,+7,+8,+9}